-The Department of Neurosurgery at The Neurological Institute of New York builds on a proud and distinguished tradition to provide the highest quality resident training.
+The Department of Neurosurgery at the Neurological Institute of New York builds on a proud and distinguished tradition to provide the highest-quality resident training.
 The Neurological Institute of New York was founded in 1909 as the first dedicated neurological hospital in the United States.
-The program is affiliated with Columbia University’s College of Physicians and Surgeons, the oldest medical school in the United States.
-Columbia has provided the finest specialized training for several generations of neurologists and neurosurgeons.
-The training of neurosurgery residents is one of our highest priorities and we take pride in each resident’s long term success.
+The program is affiliated with Columbia University’s Vagelos College of Physicians and Surgeons, the oldest medical school in the United States.
+Columbia has provided the finest specialized training for several generations of neurologists and neurosurgeons and just in 2018 was ranked as the #3 neurological surgery residency program by Doximity.
+The training of neurosurgery residents is one of our highest priorities and we take pride in each resident’s long-term success.

-Research opportunities are abundant with productive departmental laboratories in neuro-oncology, neurovascular, epilepsy, neurodevelopment, peripheral nerve and spine.
-A strong neuroscience research program facilitates interaction with the Columbia Neuroscience program hosting a range of talented collaborators, including Nobel prize winners.
-Additional opportunities are available outside of the department for other neurologically associated interests.
-The culmination of the program is to maximize each resident’s potential, optimize their clinical and academic skills and allow them to become the next generations’ leaders in neurosurgery.
+Research opportunities are abundant with productive departmental laboratories in neuro-oncology, neurovascular, epilepsy, neurodevelopment, peripheral nerve, and spine.
+A strong neuroscience research program facilitates interaction with the Columbia Neuroscience program, hosting a range of talented collaborators, including Nobel prize winners.
+Additional opportunities are available outside the department for other neurologically associated interests.
+The mission of the program is to maximize each resident’s potential, optimize their clinical and academic skills, and allow them to become the next generations’ leaders in neurosurgery.